tobek/laminae/notes.md

 - The Reproach (rebuke, blame, censure)
 - The Restraint
 - The Retelling
-- The Reticulum (fine network or netlike structure)
+- The Reticulum (fine network or netlike structure, veins or nerves disposed like threads of a net)
 - The Ripple
 - The Rue
 - The Sap